rapid-trauma-recovery

 Specific Conditions I Treat

-Finding out about an affair feels like discovering your whole life was built on quicksand.
-You play detective with their phone at 3 AM, even though you hate who you've become.
-Every "working late" text makes your stomach drop.
-You see them with that person in your mind, over and over, like a Netflix show you can't stop watching.
-Trust feels impossible; not just with them, but with yourself.
+• Trust feels impossible; not just with them, but with yourself.
 How did you not see it?
 You question every memory, wondering what was real and what was performance.
-It's grief, but worse, because the person you'd normally turn to for comfort is the one who caused the pain.
+The worst part is the person you would normally turn to for comfort is the one who caused this pain.

 Together, we’ll update your nervous system from crisis mode to present day